 Now that we’ve gone over a few of the differences between PR and marketing audiences targeting as well as what you’re promoting, let’s talk about how PR and marketing can be viewed as strategically working together.

 How can we utilize traditional PR strategies and tactics to enhance our digital marketing efforts?
 The answer is by creating cross-channel strategies and using PR as an assist.
-Digital PR should not be a standalone service, and many marketing agencies are tapping into the results that PR generates across an array of digital marketing channels.
+Digital PR should not be a standalone service, and many marketing firms and agencies are tapping into the results that PR generates across an array of digital marketing channels.
 Whether you are leveraging your secured coverage as a landing page for advertising, or repurposing images from influencer outreach on social media, there are many opportunities to incorporate PR into a digital marketing agency.

 Going Digital with Media